khaled-osama-elhabibi/Clean-Code/README.md

 ### Small
 > the first rule is that functions should be small, & the second rule is that they should be smaller

+It’s advisable to make your functions from 5 lines of code to 20 lines of code maximum, This will help you in a lot of ways , first it assure that each function does only one task, and it will prevent you from duplicating your code
+For example :